Reviews You Can Rely On

 Credit: Matt Lighthart

-The extruder is able to achieve a higher-than-average temperature of 285°C, meaning it is, in theory, capable of running some of the more unique materials, or at least ABS.
+The extruder can reach a higher-than-average temperature of 285°C. In theory, this means it is capable of running some unique materials, or at least ABS.
 However, the build plate itself is also dated.
 We had to resort to the old-school technique of prepping its smooth surface with a glue stick to get reliable print adhesion.

 creality ender-3 - the full x/y extent that the ender-3 allowed us to print was...